liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 specify portlet preferences for each portlet.

-Now that you've learned about the directory structure for your templates and the `json` file for the page templates, it's time to put resources into your plugin.
+Now that you've learned about the directory structure for your templates and the `.json` file for the page templates, it's time to put resources into your plugin.
 You can create resources from scratch and/or bring in resources that you've already created in Liferay.
-Let's go over how to leverage your XML (structures) and VM or FTL (templates) files from Liferay.
+Let's go over how to leverage your XML (structures) and FTL or VM template files from Liferay.
 All structures and templates, except page templates, will have the same name as the file.

 **Structure:**